 The PADI Open Water Diver course includes four open water dives which usually take place over at least two days.
 Each dive has been designed to give divers the opportunity to practice and hone their diving skills while increasing confidence and comfort in the water.

 Each dive includes a number of instructor-assessed skills.
-Some skills need to be completed on a certain, specific dive, while other “dive-flexible skills” can be performed at any convenient time when you’re in or under the water.
+Some skills you will need to complete on a certain, specific dive.
+Others, the “dive-flexible skills,” you can perform at any convenient time when you’re in or under the water.

 Dive-Flexible Skills